Liverpool John Lennon Airport working to promote Accessible Travel for all

-We hold annual accessibility forums, details of the next one will be published on our website.
+We hold accessibility forums, details of future events will be published on our website.
 Annual events are attended by individuals and groups.
-Meetings and familiarisation visits take place monthly and airport tours are bookable on request.
+Meetings and familiarisation visits and airport tours are bookable on request.

 Members of a number of organisations following an terminal and cabin familiarisation recently.